-If your sink is still slow, use a plunger to further dislodge the grease clog.
+If your sink or toilet continues to run slowly, use a plunger to further dislodge the grease clog.
 Not having any luck with these fixes?
 Unfortunately, you will need to call a plumber.

-Additionally, animal or vegetable-based oils and greases can cause issues for wildlife when left outside, according to the EPA.
+Additionally, animal fats and vegetable oils create issues for wildlife when left outside, according to the U.S. Environmental Protection Agency.

 3. Don’t Dispose of Cooking Oil in Your Compost Pile

-While small amounts of vegetable-based oils in your compost may be fine, a large amount will cause airflow and moisture issues, ruining your fertilizer.
+While small amounts of vegetable oils in your compost may be fine, a large amount will cause airflow and moisture issues, ruining your fertilizer.

-Animal fats should be kept out of your compost pile because they will smell, attract vermin and cause other problems that could make your compost unhealthy.
-No matter what type of oil or grease you’re using, do not dispose of it in your compost pile.
+Animal fats should be kept out of your compost pile as well, because they smell, attract vermin and cause other problems that make compost unhealthy.
+No matter what type of oil or grease you’re using, don’t dispose of it in your compost pile.

 Minimizing Effects on Your Household While Maximizing Taste

-Whether you’re cooking a big holiday meal or frying up breakfast, be smart with excess grease by disposing of it properly in your trash can or recycling it for future use.
+Whether you’re cooking a big holiday meal or frying bacon for breakfast, make sure to dispose of grease properly or recycle it for future use.
 Unless you want to invite your local plumber over for dessert, always avoid pouring oil down the drain.

-For more holiday tips, check out these posts:
+For more recycling and disposal tips, check out these posts: